What is DRS in F1, what does it stand for and how does it work?

 Your support helps us to tell the story

-If you’ve become a fan of Formula 1 in recent years, you will probably be familiar with the term ‘DRS’ - the system which effectively allows for more overtaking.
+If you’ve become a fan of F1 in recent years, you will probably be familiar with the term ‘DRS’ - the system which effectively allows for more overtaking.

 Following its introduction in 2011, DRS has become a vital part of the sport.
 It stands for Drag Reduction System and is an adjustable part of the rear wing which, when opened, improves speed by 10-12km/h.